-During the First Quarter of Fiscal 2016 and First Quarter of Fiscal 2015, investing activities used \$104.5 million and \$11.9 million of cash, respectively.
-In the First Quarter of Fiscal 2016, we paid \$91.9 million of cash for the acquisition of Southern Tide, \$10.6 million for capital expenditures and \$2.0 million for the final working capital settlement associated with our Ben Sherman discontinued operations.
-In the First Quarter of Fiscal 2015, all investing cash flow activities consisted of our capital expenditures.
+During the First Half of Fiscal 2016, investing activities used \$121.6 million of cash, while in the First Half of Fiscal 2015, investing activities provided \$17.9 million of cash.
+In the First Half of Fiscal 2016, we paid \$92.0 million of cash for the acquisition of Southern Tide, \$24.6 million for capital expenditures, \$3.0 million for the acquisition of a trademark and related inventory and \$2.0 million for the final working capital settlement associated with our Ben Sherman discontinued operations.
+During the First Half of Fiscal 2015, we received \$59.3 million of proceeds for the sale of our Ben Sherman business, which was partially offset by the use of \$41.4 million for capital expenditures.